 “Aba, nasa abroad na rin naman ako.. dapat branded din ang gamit ko..”

-To some Filipinos abroad, the lure of opportunity to own and wear luxury items is irresistible.
-They might have been dreaming to own Gucci or Hermes bag, Tiffany bracelet, the latest iPhone model or the largest flat screen television long before they decided to go abroad.
+To some Filipinos abroad, the lure of the opportunity to own and wear luxury items is irresistible.
+They might have been dreaming to own Gucci or Hermes bag, a Tiffany bracelet, the latest iPhone model, or the largest flat screen television long before they decided to go abroad.
 Such accessories and gadgets might give them some bragging rights to others, especially those whom they believe belittle them and underestimate their abilities.

 O ayan, anong masasabi mo sa original na Swarovski na hikaw at singsing ko?

 To other Filipinos, they spend because they wish to avoid being labeled as backward and receiving comments from others that they are too cheap, old-fashioned, and traditional.

 Dapat may bago akong alahas, para naman makita nila na kumikita ako ng dolyares sa abroad!

 May problema ka sa pera?
 Problema ko na rin yan!